numaproj/numaflow/docs/user-guide/sinks/pulsar.md

-# Pulsar Source
+# Pulsar Sink

-#### NOTE: 1.5 Feature, not available Numaflow version < 1.5

-A `Pulsar` source is used to ingest the messages from a Pulsar topic.
+A `Pulsar` sink is used to write the messages to a Pulsar topic.

 ```yaml
 apiVersion: v1